The Federal Government will Become America's Model Employer for the 21st Century.

 See the latest tweets on our Twitter feed, like our Facebook pages, watch our YouTube videos, and page through our Flickr photos.

-only if you are covered by the Civil Service Retirement System (CSRS) and do not
+are covered by the Civil Service Retirement System (CSRS).
+You should use

 You can purchase additional annuity of $7 per year for each $100 of voluntary